linaro-swg/optee_android_manifest/README.md

 cd optee_android_manifest

 ./sync-o.sh
-# Wait until you see "SUCCESS!" before building.
-# If not, error has occurred.
+# Please make sure there are no errors before building!

 ./build.sh #or `./build.sh -4g` for a 4GB board!
-# Wait until you see "SUCCESS!" before flashing.
-# If not, error has occurred.
+# Please make sure there are no errors before flashing!
 ```

 **WARNNING:** `--force-sync` is used which means you might **lose your